imaginations (under construction)

 Imagination is an indispensable aspect of improvisation.
 According to the piano method Méthode des Méthodes, Op.98 (1837) by the famous pianist Ignaz Moscheles (1794-1870) and composer François-Joseph Fétis (1784-1871), "a free and bold fantasy in our thoughts" is essential for improvising.
 Every child or person has the ability to use his imagination, since it is a basic human skill.

-To train the imagination while playing an instrument, this platform offers a series of exercises, called Soundtrack, which starts from an imaginary situation.
+To train the imagination while playing an instrument, this platform offers a series of ideas, experiments and exercises.

 Soundtrack is an improvisation taking place in an imaginary situation of 'image without sound'.
 The pianist may imagine, for example, a live TV broadcast with a malfunctioning microphone, so the sound is not transmitted along with the image.
 So, while they are genuinely playing, the sound produced is not the main focus.
 Through their gestures, the pianist must give the impression that they are a good pianist, and use their imagination to tell a short musical story.
 The score gives suggestions, but they are not obligatory.
 There are no rules about the duration, but since preludes are in general short pieces, I recommend that a single performance last no longer than 30".